Francessco121/Discore/docs/guides/getting_started.md

 ```

 ## 3. (Optional) Check out other examples
-Discore has a repository dedicated to sample bots, which [can be found here](https://github.com/Francessco121/Discore.Samples).
+Discore has some full example bots that can be found [in the repository under the examples directory](https://github.com/Francessco121/Discore/tree/v5/examples).

 ## 4. Start building your own bot
 All that's left now is to build your bot!

+Depending on your application's needs, you will need access to the HTTP API, the real-time WebSocket Gateway, or more likely both.

 See the following major sections to learn more:
 - [HTTP Clients](./http/http_client.md)